alters-mit/tdw_image_dataset/README.md

 ### 1. Generate metadata

-Every dataset has an associated `metadata.txt` file, which contains a serialized JSON object of all of the parameters used to generate this dataset.
+Every dataset has an associated `metadata.txt` file, which contains a serialized JSON object of all of the parameters used to initialize this dataset.
 This can be very useful if you are generating many datasets with slightly different parameters.

 ### 2. Initialize the scene